Day 1: Why I'm Building a Fortune-Telling App (And I Know Nothing About Fortune-Telling)

 I've been wanting to experience the FULL product lifecycle for years.
 Not just the engineering.
 The product design.
 The user feedback loops.
 The business decisions.
 All of it.
 Solo.
 No PM to write the PRD.
 No designer to hand me Figma files.
 No growth team to figure out retention.

-So when I was looking for a side project to scratch this itch, I had one constraint: it had to be in a domain I know absolutely nothing about.
+So when I was looking for a side project, I had one constraint: it had to be in a domain I know absolutely nothing about.

 Why Chinese Metaphysics, Specifically